polqf/letswingle-web/docs/brand-guidelines.md

 These guidelines define how Wingle should **look**, **sound**, and **behave** across marketing pages, product UI, comms, and AI-generated output.

 **Scope**
-- Applies to: **all products in the Wingle ecosystem** (letswingle.com, Wingle app, Wingle for Agencies, Wingle Atlas, White Label, winglepass.com), product marketing, emails, decks, PR, and in-product copy.
+- Applies to: **all products in the Wingle ecosystem** (letswingle.com, Wingle app, Wingle Pro, Wingle Atlas, winglepass.com), product marketing, emails, decks, PR, and in-product copy.
 - Does not define final visual identity details (logo usage, colors, type scale).
 Those will live in `docs/visual-identity.md` once finalized.

 **Source of truth**